David Speers: Sky News

-ABC News
+ABC

 In June 2019, Speers was appointed as host of the ABC's Insiders program, replacing Barrie Cassidy from February 2020.
 Speers regularly appears on ABC News, News Breakfast and ABC Local Radio including Mornings on ABC Radio Melbourne.

 Speers was also a fill-in presenter for Michael Rowland on News Breakfast.

 In July 2023, Speers was appointed as ABC national political lead, a new position, following the departure of former political editor Andrew Probyn.

 In 2024 Speers moved his family back to Canberra, from where he now presents Insiders.

+Speers hosted ABC National Forum, a live panel show on 9 March 2026.

 Election coverage

 Speers was chosen to moderate the leaders' debate between John Howard and Kevin Rudd for the 2007 Australian federal election and again in the 2010 Australian federal election between Julia Gillard and Tony Abbott, as well as the 2013 Australian federal election between Rudd and Abbott.
-Speers hosted the second leaders' debate on the ABC for the 2025 federal election.In 2025, Speers served as the co-host of the ABC's 2025 election night coverage alongside Sarah Ferguson.
 He also was the co-host of the ABC's coverage of the Voice Referendum in 2023 alongside Bridget Brennan.
+Speers hosted the second leaders' debate on the ABC for the 2025 federal election.
+Speers also served as the co-host of the ABC's 2025 election night coverage alongside Sarah Ferguson.